kevall474/linux-pkg/trunk-5.12/README.md

 ### The system isn't booting with the compiled kernel used a custom llvm/clang (git version)

-- If you're compiling with llvm-git be sure to recompile the mesa-mit lib32-mesa-mit packages against it.
+- If you're compiling with llvm-git be sure to recompile the mesa-git lib32-mesa-git packages against it.
 - Systems with intel/nvidia graphics just need to compile them with env _compiler=(1 or 2) makepkg -s | _compiler=1 ==> GCC  _compiler=2 ==> CLANG
 - Systems with AMD graphics need to compile with env _llvm=y _compiler=(1 or 2) makepkg -s | _compiler=1 ==> GCC  _compiler=2 ==> CLANG | _llvm=y is optional.
 It's to enable LLVM by default since ACO is the default shader compiler.
 - After compiling install both packages with sudo pacman -U mesa-git lib32-mesa-git